 Are you shying away from marketing because you don't have a big promotional budget?
-Marketing can be done on a shoestring budget and small steps can bring big rewards, as Dee Blick reveals
+Marketing can be done on a shoestring budget and small steps can bring big rewards, as Dee Blick of the Marketing Gym reveals

 Marketing your business is not all about spending money.
 What you need is creative ideas and a can-do approach in order to promote your business — not loads of cash.

 Push out from your comfort zone and market your business in ways that you have shied away from.
 Shrinking violets will not grab the spotlight and attract the attention of potential customers.
 So, if you find yourself saying, "I don't do early-morning networking because I'm not a morning person," or "You won't get me speaking in front of an audience", replace these statements with "This year, I'm going to give it a good try."

 When the BBC initially approached me to film a television programme, my first reaction was to say "No way" - the idea of being filmed over three-and-a-half days filled me with dread!
 However, when I really thought about the benefits that television exposure could bring to my business, I knew that my answer had to be "Yes" and I forced myself to leave my comfort zone.

 Dedicate time to marketing

 Give yourself time to market your business.
 The general principle behind small business marketing is that rather than spending huge sums of money, you invest your time, passion and energy instead.
 If you can spend one day a month on marketing, you'll be off to a good start.
 This could initially mean doing your marketing in the evenings or at the weekends.
 Don't shy away from this - grab your diary and book in those marketing slots now.

 Use social media marketing.
 Setting up a Facebook or Twitter profile is free and it is time, not money, is what will eventually bring results.
 Spending a few minutes each day allows you to engage with customers and influencers world wide, build an online personality and reputation and let people know about your business, products and services.